 Make sure you get a copy of the custody record before you leave the police station as you will have difficulty in obtaining a copy once you have left,

-Usually a duty solicitor is only given the front page of a cutody record however; there has been revised and updated statutaory guidance for PACE.
+Usually a duty solicitor is only given the front page of a custody record however; there has been revised and updated statutaory guidance for PACE.

 A detainee’s solicitor and appropriate adult must be permitted to inspect the whole of the detainee’s custody record as soon as practicable after their arrival at the station and at any other time on request, whilst the person is detained.